Social Work, BSW

 - Graduates of the program will be eligible to sit for their license, if needed, as required by their home states

 Applicants seeking admission to Delaware State University are expected to follow the general admission procedures.
 Formal admission into the Baccalaureate Social Work Program (BSW) is decided at the departmental level.
-The following admissions criteria must be completed: successful completion of two years of undergraduate study with a GPA of 2.50 or higher on a 4.00 scale; a grade of “C” or better in all social work courses and corequisites; Introduction to Psychology; Introduction to Sociology; Microcomputer Applications; a completed application form; and an interview.
+The following admissions criteria must be completed: successful completion of two years of undergraduate study with a GPA of 2.50 or higher on a 4.00 scale; a grade of “C” or better in all social work courses and co-requisites; Introduction to Psychology; Introduction to Sociology; Microcomputer Applications; a completed application form; and an interview.
 The Baccalaureate Social Work curriculum is structured to offer a well-integrated program in the liberal arts, socio-behavioral sciences, scientific-analytical study, and professional content courses.
 The foundation content areas include: Social Welfare Policies and Programs, Human Behavior and Social Environment, Social Work Practice, Research, and Field Practicum.
-Students must complete General Education requirements as defined by the University, social work corequisites and social work courses, including twelve (12) credit hours of field practicum for a total of 122 credit hours as presented in the attached curriculum.
+Students must complete General Education requirements as defined by the University, social work co-requisites and social work courses, including twelve (12) credit hours of field practicum for a total of 122 credit hours as presented in the attached curriculum.

 The Baccalaureate Social Work Program at Delaware State University prepares individuals to become professional social workers.
-The social work profession values integrity, service, human relationships, dignity and worth of the person and justice.
+The social work profession values integrity, service, human relationships, dignity and worth of the person, and justice.
 We are a nationally accredited program through the Council of Social Work Education.

 The BSW Program Goals